Some Cubs profiled for PED testing? Random is random, MLB insists

 If anything, the sizeable increase in testing for every player might be creating the perception by some that they are being targeted.

-Random off-season tests jumped from the previous 350 annually to 1,550 because of the 1,200 players on 40-man rosters covered under the added provision.
+Random offseason tests jumped from the previous 350 annual tests to 1,550 because of the 1,200 players on 40-man rosters covered under the added provision.

 Last year, 8,281 tests were conducted overall, according to MLB.
 That number is expected to reach nearly 12,000 this year.

-But even the mandatory tests in-season and out-of-season are considered random within the computer algorithm MLB’s contracted testing company uses to spit out blind numbers (each representing a player) for testing on a given day.
-A player’s chances of a test increase through the season until he is tested.
+But even the mandatory tests in and out of the season are considered random within the computer algorithm MLB’s contracted testing company uses to spit out blind numbers (each representing a player) for testing on a given day.
+A player’s chances of being tested increase through the season until he is tested.

 “As with any random testing program, particularly one that conducts almost 12,000 tests per year, perceived trends or frequencies can result over a period of time,” the MLB official said.
 “We review all of the testing data after each season as part of our annual review process to make sure there are no additional changes that can be made to the selection and scheduling procedures to increase the unpredictability of collections and the deterrent effect of our random testing process.”

-Tell it to Rizzo, or Arrieta – who has trouble keeping track of how often he has been tested.
+Tell it to Rizzo or Arrieta, who has trouble keeping track of how often he has been tested.

 “I’ve been tested four or five times a year, every year.
 Been blood tested in the offseason, been urine tested in the offseason, just about every offseason as far back as I can remember,” he said the day Marte’s suspension was announced.
 “I’ve been tested back-to-back days before.”

-He seems to find it plausible he’s been profiled but shrugs it off – “that’s fine” – and says he’ll keep doing whatever MLB wants, and producing clean results.
+He seems to find it plausible he has been profiled but shrugs it off — “That’s fine” — and said he’ll keep doing whatever MLB wants and producing clean results.